lrdj/goodlookslikethis/_posts/2024-02-29-servant-leadership.md

 - Greenleaf's servant leadership is deeply rooted in ethical considerations, highlighting the importance of empathy, active listening, and moral authority.

-- Schein’s work implies that leaders play a crucial role in shaping organisational culture, and thus have a responsibility to ensure that the values and beliefs they instill are ethically sound.
+- Schein’s work implies that leaders play a crucial role in shaping organisational culture, and thus have a responsibility to ensure that the values and beliefs they instil are ethically sound.

 ## The importance of listening